stanfordjournalism/stanford-progj-2020/assignments/README.md

 # Assignments/Projects

-Below is a listing assignments and projects.
-Links to solution code will be posted once everyone has turned in the assignment.
+Below is a listing of assignments and projects.
+Links to code solutions will be posted once all students have turned in the assignment.

 Assignment|Description|Solution
 ----------|-----------|:-----: